Hughlette Wheeler: Seabiscuit and George Woolf statues

 By the mid-1990s, the elements had taken their toll on the second statue.
 Kittredge Collins, the great-grandson of Charles S. Howard, recognized the need to preserve its integrity and donated it to the National Museum of Racing and Hall of Fame in Saratoga Springs, New York.
 The statue was unveiled there in June 1996.

 In 2007, Chris and Anita Lowe, England-based benefactors of the Seabiscuit Heritage Foundation, funded a project to create a replica of the piece.
 This duplicate was toured around the country before being permanently placed at Ridgewood Ranch, bringing a version of the monument back to its original resting place along with its subject, who is buried on the property.

 Following the success of the Seabiscuit statue, Wheeler created another significant work for Santa Anita Park: the bronze statue of jockey George Woolf.
 Sculpted in 1948, this statue stands as a testament to one of Seabiscuit's primary riders and a legendary jockey in his own right.

 The George Woolf statue was erected in 1949, with an inscription on its black marble base indicating it was "Sponsored by the California Turf Writers" and "Erected by the Public."

-The presence of both the Seabiscuit and George Woolf statues at Santa Anita Park creates a lasting tribute to the golden age of horse racing, preserved through Wheeler's skilled hands.